Editor’s note: This article was originally published in 2024 and was lightly updated to add new research.

 Humans are naturally social beings, biologically wired to connect with others.
-From a young age, these connections help shape your sense of self.
-How you interact with others during childhood forms the foundation for how you see yourself.
-For instance, people who grow up without encouragement, empathy, or patience may become more critical and impatient with themselves as adults.
+From a young age, these connections shape who we are and how we see ourselves.
+People who grow up surrounded by encouragement, empathy, and patience tend to show themselves the same kindness as adults.
+Those who don’t often find it harder to connect, and may be more critical or impatient with themselves later in life.

 Ask yourself: